Skip to Content

 Visitors can rent cabins to stay overnight, which I didn’t get to do, but highly recommend.
 It’s not a resort, of course, but it is a unique experience.

-the cabins at la selva biological research station are basic but give you access to amazing wildlife, forest and experts.
+The cabins at la selva biological research station are basic but give you access to amazing wildlife, forest and experts.

 If you do, you can take advantage of guided walks in the very early morning and evening, when creatures are most active.
 You also have more freedom to explore on your own or borrow the station’s bicycles.